caseywschmid/modules/modules/logs/logger/Readme.md

 | WARNING  | Orange   | 30    |
 | ERROR    | Red      | 40    |
 | CRITICAL | Bold Red | 50    |

-<p><span style="color: blue;">FINE</span>:     This is a fine message</p>
-INFO:     This is an info message
-STEP:     This is a step message
-WARNING:  This is a warning message
-ERROR:    This is an error message
-CRITICAL: This is a critical message

 ## File Output Formatting